-Unfortunately, guinea pigs can eat even when full.
+Unfortunately, these small animals can eat even when full.

-A big part of the problem is that guinea pigs cannot eat everything humans can and some foods can cause them great harm.
+A big part of the problem is that guinea pigs cannot eat everything that humans can.

-Therefore, you should know much about a guinea pig’s diet so you can feed your pet in a healthy way every day.
+Therefore, you should know which food is safe for your guinea pig and how much food to give your guinea pig so you can healthily feed your pet every day.